 Welcome to Drexel Sleep Medicine

 The Drexel Sleep Center will close the Manayunk location on May 31, 2017.
-On Monday, June 5, 2017, we will re-open our office at 219 N. Broad Street, 9th Floor.
+On Monday, June 5, 2017, the office was relocated to our other Center City office at 219 N. Broad Street, 9th Floor.
 Sleep studies will be conducted at the Hahnemann Sleep Center in Association with Drexel Medicine, located at Hahnemann University Hospital, 230 N. Broad Street, 14th Floor, South Tower.
-Appointments can be made by calling 215.762.5146 or 215.482.0899.
+Appointments with a sleep specialist can be made by calling 215.762.2688 or 215.482.0899.

 We've all been there—eyes heavy, muscles drained.
 We all know what it feels like to be flat-out exhausted.
 Whether we had an active day or simply didn't get enough sleep, fatigue tends to creep into our day from time to time.
 In those cases, when we're genuinely tired, it's normal to succumb to the weights tugging on our eyelids.
 However, if you find yourself constantly on the verge of dozing off, to the point where it affects your productivity and health, it might be due to a sleep disorder.